You can make a payment at any time, with any payment method that's available to you. To make one, follow these steps:

 - You want more control over how and when you're charged.
 With a manual payment, you can pay your entire Google Ads account balance, just a fraction of it, or more than your balance to cover future costs.
 You can also pay with a new payment method or divide your balance among several of them.
 This can help delay when your primary payment method is charged.
 Keep in mind: sometimes if you make a manual payment close to when your automatic payment is due, you might be charged twice.

-Let's say you have a campaign with a daily budget of $2,000 and that we charge your payment method whenever your costs reach $500.
+Let's say you have a campaign with an average daily budget of $2,000 and that we charge your payment method whenever your costs reach $500.
 This means you're charged multiple times a day.

 Now let's say you make a payment for $10,000 with another payment method—essentially paying for five days worth of your advertising costs ($2,000 x 5 = $10,000).
 This means that your primary payment method won't be charged until you've used up your $10,000 payment and an additional $500, which triggers another charge.